 This story is kind of crazy.
 We regularly write about interesting inventions and scientific and technological developments coming out of China — we have a whole section called Innovation after all — and sometimes those “new ways of thinking” can seem a little odd, but a recent headline out of Sichuan might be one of the weirdest ideas we’ve heard about in a while.
-If you believe, Chengdu wants to create a “fake moon”.
+If you can believe it, Chengdu wants to create a “fake moon”.

 Our moon has served as a source of inspiration for countless Chinese poets and sages (just ask Tang Dynasty poet and moon/baijiu fan Li Bai).
 Even the traditional Chinese calendar follows lunar cycles.
 But our lunar light has apparently inspired a new genre of creativity: Xichuang Satellite Launch Center near Chengdu in Sichuan province has announced plans for a man-made moon — and they’re due to have it in operation by 2020.